The-Foreigners/The-Foreigners.github.io/objectives.md

   - Why is a cavern there?
   - Take possession of Manor? (or Sleeping Giant Taphouse?)

 - Trade silver comb for Bowgentle's spellbook with a banshee in Thundertree for Sister Garaelle in Phandalin.
+(What caused her injuries?)

 - Retrieve Mirna Dendrar's family heirloom from a shop shelf in southeastern Thundertree.
 (Return to Mirna, she's heading to Drellin's Mill)